 Oily skin occurs when glands in the skin produce too much sebum.
-Several home remedies, lifestyle adjustments, and clinical treatments may help reduce the appearance of oily skin.
+Several home remedies, lifestyle adjustments, and clinical treatments may help get rid of oily skin or reduce its appearance.

 There are plenty of ways to reduce the appearance of oily skin.
 Some are home remedies, while others are more clinical.